 However, differences between the two data sources create challenges in making direct comparisons, particularly when assessing trends over time.
 For example, due to changes in the survey methodology, consistent data is currently only available for the four survey sweeps since 2008/09.
 In addition the SCJS gathers information from a sample rather than from the whole population and, although the sample is designed carefully to make allowances for this, survey results are always estimates, not precise figures.
-This means that they are subject to a margin of error which can have an impact on how changes in the some of the numbers should be interpreted, especially in the short-term, in particular where sample sizes are relatively small for some of the SCJS crime sub-groups.
+This means that they are subject to a margin of error which can have an impact on how changes in the some of the estimates should be interpreted, especially in the short-term, and particularly where sample sizes are relatively small for some of the SCJS crime sub-groups.

-Comparisons between recorded crime and SCJS data are made by examining a comparable subset of crimes which are covered by each source.
+Comparisons between recorded crime and SCJS data can be made by examining a comparable subset of crimes which are covered by each source and can be coded in an approximately similar fashion.
 Comparisons are made in three broad crime groups: vandalism, acquisitive crime and violent crime.
 In the comparable group, recorded crime figures and SCJS estimates both show downward trends in the extent of crime since 2008/09 (-33% and -28% respectively).